 Let’s get on with some fun facts about the June solstice:

-At the solstice, the midday Sun is highest up in the sky (or, lowest if you live in the Southern Hemisphere).
+- You may also observe that the midday Sun is highest up in the sky (or, lowest if you live in the Southern Hemisphere).
 But did you know that the Sun’s highest point is getting lower and lower over time?
 That’s because Earth’s tilt is slowly decreasing.

-It may be the “longest day,” but it’s not the latest sunset.
+- It may be the “longest day,” but it’s not the latest sunset.
 Nor the earliest sunrise!
 The earliest sunrises happen before the summer solstice and the latest sunset after the summer solstice.
 See it for yourself wherever you live.

-In India, the summer solstice ends the six-month period when spiritual growth is supposedly easiest.
+- In India, the summer solstice ends the six-month period when spiritual growth is supposedly easiest.
 Better hurry, you only have a few days left!

-On this day, the Sun rises farthest left on the horizon, and sets at its rightmost possible spot.
+- On this day, the Sun rises farthest left on the horizon and sets at its rightmost possible spot.
 Sunlight strikes places in your home that get illuminated at no other time.

 As a bonus, here are two additional Sun-themed facts: